Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

 \subsection{Source term bounds}

-Now that we have the paradifferential representation \eqref{full-lpara} for \eqref{qnls}, the next step is to prove bounds for the source terms $C_\lambda(u,\bar u,u)$ and $N_\lambda^{nr}(u)$.
-The question to ask at this point is, what is a good function space for these source terms.
+Now that we have the paradifferential representation \eqref{full-lpara} for \eqref{qnls}, the next step is to prove bounds for the source terms $C_\lambda(u,\bar u,u)$ and $N_\lambda^{tr}(u)$.
+The question to ask at this point is, what is a good function space in which to measure these source terms ?

-A naive attempt would be to try to use an $L^1 L^2$ norm, as might be suggested by the energy estimates.
+A naive attempt would be to try to use an $L^1_t L^2_x$ norm, as might be suggested by the energy estimates.
 But this falls short at low regularity for multiple reasons, as (i) it does not take into account the derivatives in the nonlinearity and (ii) our nonlinearity is merely cubic, so we only have a limited supply of integrated decay to use.
 So this would only work at high regularity and locally in time.
 A second attempt would be to use a dual Strichartz norm $S'$; but even with this we end up facing the same obstacles.

 Another idea introduced in \cite{MMT1,MMT2} is to use instead local energy spaces.
 This had the merit of capturing the derivatives in a translation invariant fashion but it is not the most efficient at low regularity.